The Complete Guide to Renting Your ADU in San DiegoMarch 1st, 2022

 Can I rent out my ADU?
 Can I build an ADU on a rental property?

-Can I rent out my ADU short-term?
+Can I rent out my ADU as a short-term rental?

 Another option we’ve been seeing lately is to sign a “master lease” with a company that manages corporate housing.
 That housing company rents for periods of 30+ days to military, healthcare and other business professionals relocating to the area for work.
 The corporate housing company leases directly from the homeowner and typically works on the rental contract before the ADU is even complete so that they can start renting immediately.

 You can of course rent out the ADU on a long-term basis to a tenant (e.g. a one or two year lease), or hire a property management company to handle that for you.
+In most cities, you also have the option of moving into the ADU and renting out your primary residence as a short-term rental (except in Oceanside, where neither the ADU nor the primary may be used as a short term rental).

 What factors should I consider before building an ADU to rent?